l0rdFalco/css_prac/prac1_notes.md

 all flex items have order:0; as the default and can have both negative and positive integer values.

-Order:0; items come first and them the rest are arranged in ascending order. the value of flex-direction in the flex-container also comes to play
+Order:0; items come first and then the rest are arranged in ascending order. the value of flex-direction in the flex-container also comes to play

 ### 1. flex-grow

-determines the amount of space the flex item should take up in the flex container if necessary.
+definition 1: determines the amount of space the flex item should take up in the flex container if necessary. definition 2: determins how a given flex item will expland in a flex container based on a set of proportions.

-It is relative to the size of the other flex items in the container
+It is relative to the size of the other flex items in the container.

+the default behaviour is that flex items do not expand to fill in available space in the container.

+items grow based on their flex-grow value relative to the total

+dev tools has a shows the extra space added to a flex item with flex-grow

 all items have flex-grow:0; as the default.
 It only takes posive int and decimal values.